steve-anunknown/haal/README.md

 ## Example

 Here's a quick GHCi session putting it all together, showing how to define a simple Mealy machine, configure an experiment, and run a learning algorithm using `haal`.
+This session is also available as a program `examples/LearningExperiment.hs` which can be run with `stack runghc examples/LearningExperiment.hs`.

 ```haskell
 ghci> :set +m